Wolverine971/9takes/src/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner.md

 - "When you picture us 10 years from now, what does our life look like?
 What adventures have we had?
 What have we created together?"
 - "What's most important to you?
 What are your non-negotiables and where are you willing to compromise?"

+You don't have to have a perfect plan.
+Just the awareness alone is enough to get the creative juices flowing so that both your lives can be headed in the  right direction.

-By exploring your individual visions and weaving them together, you create a shared roadmap for your future.
-Maybe it means living abroad for a year to satisfy your sense of wanderlust, while also pursuing a stable career path to meet your partner's need for security.
+Maybe your shared roadmap means living abroad for a year to satisfy your sense of wanderlust, while also pursuing a stable career path to meet your partner's need for security.

 When you know you're working towards the same big-picture goals, you'll find more motivation to support each other through the day-to-day challenges.
-A shared vision becomes the North Star that guides you through life's twists and turns.

 ## IV.
 Addressing Conflict Styles

-What's your fighting style - do you come out swinging or retreat into stony silence?
+Do you know what your fighting style is?

+Do you come out swinging or retreat into stony silence?
 How about your partner?

 The Enneagram outlines three conflict styles that correspond with the emotion triads: